Rachel0x0/Rachel0x0/README.md

 - 🏫 I'm currently studying in Beijing University of Posts and Telecommunications
 - 🌱 I'm currently learning C++
-- 🤔 I'm currently confused about which industry to work in after graduation
+- 🤔 I'm confused about which industry to work in after graduation

 ### 📈 GitHub Activity Graph: